-Counter-terrorism sanctions: listings of two Australian individuals
+Counter-terrorism sanctions: listing of an Australian individual

-Any person who holds, or suspect that they hold, assets (including real property) that are owned or controlled by a listed person must immediately notify DFAT at firstname.lastname@example.org and the Australian Federal Police at AOCC-Client-Liaison@afp.gov.au.
+Any person who holds, or suspect that they hold, assets (including real property) that are owned or controlled by a listed person or entity must immediately notify DFAT at firstname.lastname@example.org and the Australian Federal Police at AOCC-Client-Liaison@afp.gov.au.

 Australia and sanctions

 Sanctions are measures not involving the use of armed force that are imposed in situations of international concern, including the grave repression of human rights, the proliferation of weapons of mass destruction or their means of delivery, or armed conflict.

 They impose restrictions on activities that relate to particular countries, goods and services, or persons and entities.

 Australian sanction laws implement United Nations Security Council (UNSC) sanctions regimes and Australian autonomous sanctions regimes.

 Contravening an Australian sanction law may be a serious criminal offence.
 Penalties for sanctions offences include up to ten years in prison and substantial fines.

 You should consider seeking legal advice in relation to an activity that may contravene an Australian sanction law.